IhateChoosingNickNames/Foodgram/README.md

 5. To load fixtures:
     #### docker-compose exec web python manage.py loaddata your_fixture_name.json

-If you'll need any *manage.py* commands then you'll want to use prefix1:
+If you'll need any *manage.py* commands then you'll want to use prefix:

     docker-compose exec web python manage.py *comand*